ydb-platform/ydb/ydb/docs/en/core/postgresql/statements/create_table.md

 {% include [create_table_temp.md](../../../_includes/postgresql/statements/create_table/create_table_temp.md) %}

 The temporary table is defined using the `TEMPORARY` or `TEMP` keywords.
-It exists until the end of the session, after which it is automatically deleted.

 ## Creating a table with sorting conditions {#create_table_collate}